graphql/graphql-scalars/scalars/contributed/apollographql/localtime-v0.1.md

 **Fractional second precision:**

-RFC 3339 allows representing arbitrary for the fractional seconds, which is impractical in most programming languages.
+RFC 3339 allows representing fractional seconds with arbitrary precision, which is impractical in most programming languages.

 For convenience, this specification enforces nanosecond precision with at most